 Q: Is Sling TV like Netflix?

 A: Can we say yes and no?
 The interface feels like Netflix, but Sling TV stands out from on-demand streaming with live TV and a larger selection of programming.
 Oh yeah, and Sling TV has commercials.
 Let’s just say it’s 50% Netflix and 50% DISH Network, but it’s still 100% Sling.

 Q: Can I download shows for offline viewing?
 You can’t watch shows or movies offline, even if you subscribe to the Cloud DVR service.

-A: You can’t watch shows or movies offline, even if you subscribe to the Cloud DVR service.
+A: None of Sling TV’s packages allow you to watch shows or movies offline, even if you subscribe to the Cloud DVR service.

 You got more questions?

-If we didn’t scratch your information itch, let us know what questions you have about Sling TV.
+If we didn’t scratch your information itch, let us know what questions you have about Sling TV or any of its’ packages.
 If we like the question, we’ll even include it in our FAQs.
 So have at it.